MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-live-events.md

     This is used for simple events when all you need are the audio and video devices connected to the presenter's computer, or when you're inviting a remote presenter for the event.

     - This type of event uses Teams to encode the broadcast stream.
-    - Use Teams to share content from the presenters webcab and screen.
+    - Use Teams to share content from the presenters webcam and screen.
     - Attendees can view this event in Teams only.

 ## Yammer network and group requirements